About me

 Reading time ~1 minute

-I’m a research scientist at DeepMind in London, UK, where I work chiefly on generative modelling at scale.
+I’m a research scientist at Google DeepMind in London, UK, where I work chiefly on generative modelling at scale.
 Before that, I was a PhD student at Ghent University in Belgium.
-On this blog, I mostly write about machine learning, deep learning, music information retrieval (MIR), recommender systems and generative models.
+On this blog, I mostly write about machine learning, deep learning and generative models.

 My PhD research topic was learning hierarchical representations of musical audio signals for classification and recommendation, with a focus on deep learning and feature learning.
 More information can be found on the Research page.
-Since then I have worked on audio generation (e.g. WaveNet), AlphaGo, representation learning, and generative modelling with autoregressive models, GANs and diffusion models.
+Since then I have worked on audio generation (e.g. WaveNet), AlphaGo, representation learning, and generative modelling with autoregressive models, GANs and diffusion models, including Lyria, Imagen 2, Imagen 3 and Veo.

 During my PhD, I was also quite active on Kaggle.
 A few write-ups about my experience with Kaggle competitions are available on this blog.
 I also wrote a paper about my winning solution for an astronomy competition.